-Til Schuermann, (2014), "Stress Testing Banks," International Journal of Forecasting, 30:3, 717-728.
+Stress Testing Banks (Til Schuermann, International Journal of Forecasting 30, no. 3, 2014): 717-728.
 [ORR-17]

 - Describe the evolution of the stress testing process and compare the methodologies of historical European Banking Association (EBA), Comprehensive Capital Analysis and Review (CCAR), and Supervisory Capital Assessment Program (SCAP) stress tests. - Explain challenges in designing stress test scenarios, including the problem of coherence in modeling risk factors. - Explain challenges in modeling a bank's revenues, losses, and its balance sheet over a stress test horizon period.